ReconCycle/vision_pipeline/readme.md

 In the `config.py` set the config to use correctly: `cfg = real_config.copy()`

 In the `pipeline.py` script set the `trained_model` and the `config_name`.

+## PyPylon

+This is covered more in the ROS-vision-pipeline git container.

+export LD_LIBRARY_PATH=$HOME/.anaconda3/envs/pipeline-v2/lib:$LD_LIBRARY_PATH